oukookowa/capstone_project/README.md

 # capstone_project

-This is a project that focuses on building the fundamental features of a social media application.
+This project focuses on building the fundamental features of a social media application.
 These features include User Accounts, Posts, Likes, Comments, Shares, Notifications, Direct Messaging, Tags, Hashtags, and Mentions.
+The API herein provides endpoints for veiwing user posts, as well as views for the specific features included in the app.
+The app is equiped with user authentication and permissions to restrict access of the application resources.
+You can fork the project and let's build this together!